 All employees are required to wear face masks while working on campus.
 Employees are expected to wear a face covering from the time they enter the campus, arrive at their office space, and whenever leaving their work space to move around common areas (e.g. hallways, stairwells, restrooms, etc.).
 Employees are required to wear face coverings while walking on campus, regardless if they are walking alone or outdoors.
 If an employee is working alone in an office or other work area, the employee is not required to wear their face covering.
 Faculty must wear a face covering while teaching.

 Approved face coverings include, but are not limited to, cloth masks (e.g. homemade sewn, quick cut, bandana), surgical masks, and N-95 respirators.
 Face shields (without a mask) are not an acceptable face covering.
+Also, the College has updated its guidance to prohibit the use of neck gaiters or bandanas as face coverings on campus.
 Also, consistent with CDC recommendations, masks with one-way valves or vents are not permitted on campus.

 The College has set up a campus-wide procedure for ordering and receiving PPE supplies, including masks for the department and visitors, gloves, and face shields.
 The department head must make the PPE requests.
 All requests will be evaluated based on campus-wide need before PPE is distributed.
 When your PPE order is ready, you will be asked to pick up the supplies at the Business Services office in De La Salle 105.
 If you are a supervisor or manager, to request PPE supplies for your area, please fill out this form.